Detecting and Dealing With Elder Financial Abuse

 Seniors Should Watch Out for These Common Scams

 Seniors are also particularly vulnerable to scammers.
-Seniors and their families should be aware of some common scams through which the elderly are often targeted, including the following:
+Seniors and their families should be aware of some common scams through which an elderly person is often targeted, including the following:

 Government Health Insurance Scams